Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Problem formulation

-On the other hand, the rapid decay condition as $r \rightarrow \infty$ is thought to be essentially pertaining to physical feasibility of the perturbation.
-Since the perturbation lasting even at radial infinity requires infinite kinetic energy, decaying should be necessary.
-The simplest way of describing the condition is $\Tilde{\bm{u}},\; \Tilde{p} \rightarrow 0$ as $r \rightarrow \infty$ \citep{Batchelor1962}.
-Several numerical methods that require the domain truncation at large $r$ apply this condition by imposing the homogeneous Dirichlet boundary condition for $\Tilde{\bm{u}}$ and $\Tilde{p}$ at the outer boundary of the radially truncated domain $r=r_\infty$.
+On the other hand, the rapid decay condition as $r \rightarrow \infty$ is relevant to the feasibility of linear perturbations.
+Since a perturbation lasting even at radial infinity would require infinite kinetic energy, decay should be necessary to consider it physical (see our definition in \S \ref{sec:prelim}).
+The simplest description is $\Tilde{\bm{u}},\; \Tilde{p} \rightarrow 0$ as $r \rightarrow \infty$ \citep{Batchelor1962}.
+Several numerical methods that require the domain truncation at large $r$ mimic this condition by imposing the homogeneous Dirichlet boundary condition for $\Tilde{\bm{u}}$ and $\Tilde{p}$ at the outer boundary of the radially truncated domain $r=r_\infty$.
 In other words, $\Tilde{u}_r=\Tilde{u}_\phi = \Tilde{u}_z = \Tilde{p} =0 $ at $r=r_\infty$ \citep[see][]{Khorrami1989, Khorrami1991}.
 However, this approach involves two problems.
-First, it cannot preclude non-physical eigenmode solutions that do not decay properly yet incidentally end up being zero at $r=r_\infty$.
-Such non-physical solutions can appear with nonzero viscosity as a mathematical consequence, where more information can be found in \citet[][p.
+First, it cannot preclude non-physical eigenmode solutions that do not decay properly but incidentally end up being zero at $r=r_\infty$ (i.e., wall-bounded modes).
+Such non-physical solutions may also appear with non-zero viscosity, triggering non-normalisable singularities at radial infinity, where more information can be found in \citet[][p.
 268]{Fabre2006} or \citet[][pp. 17-21]{Mao2011}.
 Second, it does not explicitly take into account how rapidly the perturbation decays.
 Considering the velocity field, it must decay faster than algebraic decay rates of $O(r^{-1})$ for kinetic energy to be finite as $r \rightarrow \infty$ \citep[cf.][]{Bolle2020}.
-Mathematically, the restriction is assumed more strictly, requiring exponential or super-exponential decay rates \citep{Ash1995}.
-The present method is free from the domain truncation problem, and explicitly force any eigenmode solutions to decay thanks to the decaying nature of the basis functions.
+Mathematically, the restriction is even more strict, requiring exponential or super-exponential decay rates \citep{Ash1995}.
+Our method is free from domain truncation and explicitly forces solutions to decay harmonically, i.e., $O ( r^{-|m|} e^{\mathrm{i}m\phi} )$ as $r \rightarrow \infty$, due to the decaying nature of the basis functions.

-One advantage of using the mapped Legendre spectral collocation method is therefore that no extra treatment for the boundary conditions is needed.
-For more details with respect to the properties of the mapped Legendre functions, see \S \ref{numericalmethod}.
+By utilising the current method, it can be ensured that any scalar functions, represented by the sum of mapped Legendre functions that serve as Galerkin basis functions, comply with the aforementioned conditions.
+This is precisely how each basis function behaves as the radial distance approaches zero and approaches infinity.
+Therefore, an advantage of employing the mapped associated Legendre functions is that there is no need for additional treatment for numerical boundary conditions.
+For further information regarding the properties of the mapped Legendre functions, please refer to \S \ref{numericalmethod}.